ziflhigan/nl-to-sql-agent/README.md

-# Full-Stack, Real-time Streaming NL-to-SQL Agent
+# Real-time Streaming NL-to-SQL Agent

 This project is a sophisticated, full-stack application that features a powerful Natural Language to SQL (NL-to-SQL) agent.
 It is designed to bridge the gap between human language and structured databases, enabling users to gain insights from complex data through an intuitive, real-time conversational interface.